-Although Bertozzi grew up immersed in science – her father is a nuclear physicist at MIT, and she attended summer day camps and later had summer jobs at MIT—she seriously considered a career in music before her leanings toward math and science eventually won out.
-As a Harvard undergraduate majoring in biology, Bertozzi discovered the thrill of organic chemistry during her sophomore year.
-“I loved solving the problems," she explained.
-"I wouldn’t go out on weekends because I just wanted to read the book and see if I could work the problems."
-Realizing her calling, Bertozzi switched her major to chemistry and graduated summa cum laude.
+Although Bertozzi grew up immersed in science – her father was a nuclear physicist at MIT, where she attended summer day camps and later had summer jobs – she seriously considered a career in music (having won awards for compositions and accompanying musicals during her high-school years) before her leanings toward math and science won out.
+As a Harvard undergrad biology major, Bertozzi discovered the thrill of organic chemistry during her sophomore year.
+“I wouldn’t go out on weekends because I just wanted to read the book and see if I could work the problems,” she says.
+Realizing her calling, she switched her major to chemistry and graduated summa cum laude.

-Toward this goal, she and her colleagues developed a key chemical reaction that adds a marker molecule to cell surface sugars, and they later refined the technique for use in living animals.
-This innovative approach uses laboratory-developed reagents that do not react with the normal molecules in the body, only with each other, and thus do not interfere with the sugars’ ability to carry out their normal signaling functions.
-Bertozzi and her colleagues have recently used the reaction to attach tracers to sugar molecules on cell surfaces in mice.
-The particular sugars they targeted are produced in elevated amounts by cancer cells and by inflamed cells.
+Toward this goal, she and her colleagues developed a chemical reaction that adds a marker molecule to cell surface sugars, a technique they refined for use in living animals.
+Their innovative approach uses reagents that react with one another but not with naturally occurring cell surface molecules.
+Thus, the reagents do not interfere with the sugars’ ability to carry out their normal signaling functions.
+Bertozzi’s team has used the reaction to attach tracers to sugar molecules on cell surfaces in mice.
+The sugars they targeted are produced in elevated amounts by cancer cells and by inflamed cells.

 The team’s work suggests that this technique could potentially be used to attach tracers to diseased cells in patients, allowing doctors to pinpoint location of the cells in the body and perhaps even target therapy.
 The techniques developed by Bertozzi also are being used in the biopharmaceutical industry to generate engineered protein drugs including antibody-drug conjugates.